Blog Post Updated on: April 15, 2019

 Enter Stanek Windows.
-Stanek’s wood series windows look exactly like wood, but don’t have any of its problem-child behaviors.
+Stanek’s wood series windows look exactly like wood but without the maintenance-related issues of wood.
 These splendid vinyl replacement windows are designed to be fully customizable for a perfect fit and superior energy efficiency.
 Made of low-maintenance, high-quality uPVC vinyl, they mimic wood so beautifully, you’ll be hard-pressed to tell the difference!

 Let’s get scientific though.
 If you glance at the charts below, you’ll find that the pros for vinyl windows overwhelm the cons in a very convincing manner.

 The Advantages and Disadvantages of Vinyl Windows

 - The material used to make vinyl windows, uPVC, is a safe, stable compound that will not warp or flex.

 - Vinyl windows come in a wear-ever lifetime woodgrain finish.

 - Available in light oak, medium oak, and walnut look-alikes.